 • When assigning a distribution set to a target that is not compatible, the assignment is rejected with an error.

-• The assignment of multiple selected targets to a distribution set, is only possible if the distribution set supports all of the targets.
-Otherwise the whole assignment is rejected with an error.
+• Assigning multiple selected targets to a distribution set is possible only if the distribution set supports all of them.
+Otherwise, the whole assignment is rejected with an error.

 • When multi-assignment is enabled, all assigned distribution sets have to be compatible with the target.